simonefinelli/Mini-Games-CPP/Terminal Style/SpaceInvaders/README.md

 ### TODO
 - Restart the same game when the Hero lost one life.
-- Restart the entire game whtn the Hero lost all lifes.
+- Restart the entire game whtn the Hero lost all lives.

 # Gameplay Demo
 ![Demo]()